lethalbit/kicad-pdk-libs/docs/intro.md

 > [!NOTE]
 > This document might not be complete, if you have any issues raise an issue.
+> It is also targeting KiCad 7, and will be updated once KiCad 8 is released.

 This introduction will walk you though setting up your first KiCad schematic for simulating a sky130 CMOS inverter!